These Days (Jackson Browne song): Origins and Nico version

-In the mid- to late 1960s, Browne, a prolific songwriter, was pitching his material to artists and publishing houses.
+In the mid- to late 1960s, Jackson Browne, a prolific songwriter, was pitching his material to artists and publishing houses.
 On January 7, 1967, he made some demo recordings for Nina Music Publishing at Jaycino Studio in New York City.
 Nina collected these songs on a double album which was given to various artists and managers in the hope that other artists would choose to record one.
 Included in these demos, and the third song on this collection, was "I've Been Out Walking", an early version of "These Days".
 Yet the song was even older than that.
 Browne later said he wrote it when he was 16 years old, meaning in 1964 or 1965.

 German model and singer Nico was the first to record "These Days" for release on her October 1967 album Chelsea Girl.
 The elaborate production featured a fairly fast fingerpicking electric guitar part by Browne, played in a descending pattern ending in a major 7th chord.
 The use of the instrument was suggested by artist and impresario Andy Warhol, Nico's manager at the time, who was looking for something more "modern" than the acoustic guitar on the songwriter's demo recording.
 This was combined with overdubbed strings and flutes, added after the fact by producer Tom Wilson without Nico's knowledge.
 Set against these elements were the sad, world-weary lyrics, in Nico's mannered, German-accented, lower-register vocals:

 Nico disliked the strings and called the album "unlistenable" as a result.
 But nevertheless, the "ineffable sadness" and "grandeur of her melancholy" came through, according to Pitchfork.

-"These Days" was recorded in 1968 by The Nitty Gritty Dirt Band on their album Rare Junk, by Tom Rush on his 1970 self-titled album, by Jennifer Warnes (as "Jennifer") in 1972 (this version was produced by John Cale, who also played on Nico's Chelsea Girl album), by Kenny Loggins' first band, Gator Creek, around the same time, and by Iain Matthews on his 1973 album Valley Hi.
+"These Days" was recorded in 1968 by The Nitty Gritty Dirt Band on their album Rare Junk, by Tom Rush on his 1970 self-titled album, by Jennifer Warnes (as "Jennifer") on her 1972 album Jennifer (this version was produced by John Cale, who also played on Nico's Chelsea Girl album), by Kenny Loggins' first band, Gator Creek, around the same time, and by Iain Matthews on his 1973 album Valley Hi.